csuermann/virtual-smart-home/readme.md

 1. Observe the activity on the DevTools network tab
    - the call to 'check_version' should go out to _your own_ backend URL (which you configured as 'vshConnectionBackendBaseUrl' in your Node-RED settings.js file)
    - the request payload to 'https://api.amazon.com/auth/o2/create/codepair' should include the 'client_id' of the security profile you configured earlier ('vshConnectionLwaClientId' in your Node-RED settings.js file)
-1. Complete the code pairing process and deploy your Node-RED flow
+1. Complete the code pairing process
+1. Activate the 'Debug' option of the vsh-connection node
+1. Deploy your Node-RED flow
 1. Your virtual 'foo bar' device should now get discovered by Alexa.
+1. Check the MQTT traffic being logged to stdout of Node-RED
 1. Go to the [IoT section](https://eu-west-1.console.aws.amazon.com/iot/home?region=eu-west-1#/thinghub) in your AWS account and click on 'Manage > Things' in the side menu
    - The list should contain one 'Thing' representing your configured vsh-connection
 1. Click on the thing and inspect its shadow documents that hold the state of your device